rickosborne/cascades/md/10-1-5-weather.md

 And what could we do, really?

-We could have the pilots land the airplane at the nearest airport so we could get the woman to an airport.
+We could have the pilots land the airplane at the nearest airport so we could get the woman to a hospital.
 But landing in this kind of weather might be riskier than just continuing on.
 Aside from that, we didn't know anything about the woman's situation.
 She could be on the way to a specialist in Miami.